3 days in Venice will allow you to see almost all of this beautiful city in Northern Italy.

 Again, this is another popular spot on this Venice itinerary, so it’s best to get there early if you want to get some photos and avoid the crowds.

-You can do a tour of the Doge’s Palace if you didn’t the other day and walk across the bridge into the prison.
+If you didn’t visit the Doge’s Palace the other day, you can tour it now and walk across the bridge into the prison.

 Otherwise, I’d check out one of the other sights in the area such as the Peggy Guggenheim Collection or the Modern Art Museum at the Ca’ Pesaro International Gallery.